BBC Radio 1: 2020s

-On 8 September 2022, Radio 1 and the other radio stations were cut at 6:32 pm to report the Death of Queen Elizabeth II and were carrying a BBC Radio News special.
-The Official Chart did not air on the Friday, which was the third time in two years since the death of the Duke of Edinburgh.
+On 8 September 2022, Radio 1 and the other radio stations were cut at 6:32pm to report the Death of Queen Elizabeth II and carried a BBC Radio News special.
+Radio 1 resumed broadcasts at 7am on 9 September 2022, playing downtempo music throughout the day and over the weekend.
 Radio 1 returned to normal programming on 11 September 2022.